dEducation/planBar-SupplementaryMaterial/README.md

 Screenshots of the application showing the different states during the development of planBar.

 ## /planBar_Application
-The application (v1, august 2022) is only for test purpose, is not to be considered as an open-source software, and must not be made public in any way.
+The application (v1, august 2022) is only for demo purpose, is not to be considered as an open-source software, and must not be made public in any way.
+To run the demo application, follow the following four steps:
+1. Create the two necessary mySQL databases (localhost) and users by running <i>planBarDEMO_CREATE.sql</i> within your local mySQL engine.
+2. Run the applications <i>planBarDEMO_SAS.jar</i> and <i>planBarDEMO_PBA.jar</i> in order to create the required database structures
+3. Stop the java applications (<i>planBarDEMO_SAS.jar</i> and <i>planBarDEMO_PBA.jar</i>) and fill your databases with some data by running the script <i>planBarDEMO_FILL.sql</i>.
+Then restart the java applications (<i>planBarDEMO_SAS.jar</i> and <i>planBarDEMO_PBA.jar</i>).
+4. Serve the frontend (ReactJS App) with a static server (yarn global add serve, serve -s .) and login to the application with the following credentials:
+User: <i>student&#64;planbar.ch</i>
+Password: <i>student</i>
+Note: Wednesday, 2022-05-11 will be considered as "today"

 ### planBarDEMO_CREATE.sql
-SQL script to create necessary databases.
-Run this file and then run the files <i>planBar_PBA.jar</i> and <i>planBar_SAS.jar</i> to create the databases' structures before running <i>planBar_Test_FILL.sql</i>!
+SQL script to create necessary databases (localhost).

 ### planBarDEMO_FILL.sql
 SQL script to fill some test data into the databases (localhost).
 The application (Frontend with running PBA and SAS) can then be tested with the user <i>student&#64;planbar.ch</i> (password: student).